-Karen joined the office in September 1978 and was based at Upavon as an Assistant Scientific Officer, making observations and undertaking general plotting duties.
-Following a brief period of unpaid leave she returned to Mount Batten, Plymouth, as an Assistant before leaving to go to the Central Forecasting Office in Bracknell in 1988.
-Following a period of study and after obtaining an HNC in mathematics, statistics and physics, she was promoted to a Scientific Officer in July 1990.
-She spent a brief period in 1991 as a Scientific Officer Supervisor in the Central Forecasting Office and then went to the Met Office College in September 1991 to study the Applied Meteorology Course.
-She completed her forecaster training and spent 2 years in Aberdeen Weather Centre before taking up the role of Marine Data Analyst in February 1994 in the Business and Commercial section of the Met Office.
-This role was subsumed into the Central Climate Unit in April 2005, where she provides data to other government agencies and departments and to members of the public.
+After obtaining a Higher National Certificate (HNC) in mathematics, statistics and physics, she was promoted to Scientific Officer in July 1990.
+She spent a brief period in 1991 as a Scientific Officer Supervisor in the Central Forecasting Office and enrolled the Met Office College in September 1991 to study Applied Meteorology.
+She completed her forecaster training and spent the next 2 years at the Aberdeen Weather Centre.
+In February 1994, she took up the role of Marine Data Analyst in the Business and Commercial section of the Met Office, and then in the Central Climate Unit in April 2005.

 She now sits in the Post-Processing team within Business Group and is in the process of completing a degree in Nuclear Physics at the Open University.